alisw/AliPhysics/PWGJE/doc/READMEjetfw.txt

 ## Embedding
 Embedding here means to combine two events at the level of reconstructed tracks and EMCal cells or random tracks or clusters.

-Currently the embedding framework uses an older version of the framework that requires manual filtering of the tracks as explained in **find doc and add here link**.
+For more information, see the (new) [Embedding Framework](\ref READMEemcEmbedding).

-See \subpage READMEembedding for more information on the embedding classes.
+There is also an old embedding framework which uses an older version of the framework that requires manual filtering of the tracks.
+See \subpage READMEembedding for more information on the old embedding classes.

 ## Jet tagger
 The task AliAnalysisTaskEmcalJetTagger allows to tag a jets as "close" and/or sharing a minimun fraction of constituent p<sub>T</sub>.
 This is useful for: